wmo-im/wis2box-training/documentation/docs/practical-sessions/access-your-student-vm.md

 ---
-title: Access your student-VM
+title: Access your student VM
-...
+---

-# Access your student-VM
+# Access your student VM

 ## Introduction

-During WIS2-in-a-box local training sessions you can access your personal student-VM on the local training network "WIS2-training".
+In this session you will ensure you can connect to your student VM, check pre-installed software and download the exercise materials.

-If you want to run this training outside of a local training session, please provide your own instance as detailed at [training-environment](https://wmoomm-my.sharepoint.com/:p:/g/personal/tproescholdt_wmo_int/EQoxn5WS7kBAoe5iNyfeteABAjw67YZBvEWM92NlWUu5wQ?e=gtgm13).
+As part of locally run wis2box training sessions, you can access your personal student VM on the local training network named "WIS2-training".

-In this session you will ensure you can connect to your student-VM, check pre-installed software and download the exercise-materials.
+If you want to run this training outside of a local training session, you can provide your own instance as detailed in the [training environment](../../overviews) overview.

 ## Connect to your student VM on the local training network

-Use the following to connect your PC the local WiFi broadcasted in the room during WIS2-training:
+Use the following configuraiton to connect your PC on the local WiFi broadcasted in the room during WIS2 training:

-- SSID: WIS2-training
+- **SSID: WIS2-training**
-- password: dataismagic!
+- **password: dataismagic!**

-Use an SSH-client to connect to your student-VM using the following:
+Use an SSH client to connect to your student VM using the following:

--   Host: country-lastname.wis2box.training -> **replace with your country and lastname**
+- **Host: country-lastname.wis2box.training** (replace with your country and lastname)
--   Port: 22
+- **Port: 22**
--   Username: lastname -> **replace with your lastname**
+- **Username: lastname** (replace with your lastname)
--   Password: namibia2023
+- **Password: namibia2023**

 !!! tip
-    Contact a trainer if you are unsure about the host-name or have an issue connecting.
+    Contact a trainer if you are unsure about the hostname or have issues connecting.

-Once connected, please change your password to ensure others can not access your VM:
+Once connected, please change your password to ensure others cannot access your VM:

 ```bash
 limper@student-vm:~$ passwd